apify/rag-web-browser/README.md

 | 8           | 3           | 17          |

 Based on your requirements, if low latency is a priority, consider running the Actor with 4GB or 8GB of memory.
-However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory but it will be slow.
+However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory, but you may experience higher latency and might need to set a longer timeout.

 ## 📊 How to set up request timeout?

-You can set the `requestTimeoutSecs` parameter to define how long the Actor should spend on making the search request and processing its response.
+You can set the `requestTimeoutSecs` parameter to define how long the Actor should spend on making the search request and crawling.
 If the timeout is exceeded, the Actor will return whatever results were scraped up to that point.

 For example, the following outputs (truncated for brevity) illustrate this behavior: